jgnewman/norlunda/grammar.md

 {: .source }
 The book was written this year.

+{: .showcase }
+Du ar see**t**.

+{: .source }
+You are seen.

-One last basic verb pattern is "perfect tense".
+One other basic verb pattern is the "perfect tense".
 This is how we express the fact that some action already took place before the time frame being discussed.
 The result is usually a discussion about the state of a situation so we use the stateful tense for this in Norlunda.
 To construct perfect tense in Norlunda we add the verb **hebban** to a stateful conjugation.

 {: .showcase }
 Du **har** et**it**.